World Power

-World Power is the debut album by German Eurodance project Snap!, released in May 1990 on Bookmark/Ariola Records.
+World Power is the debut album by German Eurodance project Snap!, released in May 1990 by Logic Records.
 The album received generally positive reviews from music critics, as the project's musical style and its vocalists, Turbo B and Penny Ford, were well received.
 It also achieved considerable commercial success with the help of four international top-ten hits, including its best-selling single "The Power".

 Reception

 Commercial performance

 The album reached number seven on Germany's Media Control Charts, number 25 on Australia's ARIA Charts, number four on the Ö3 Austria Top 40, number 20 on the Topplistan chart in Sweden, number four on the Swiss Music Charts, number 10 on the UK Albums Chart, and number 30 on the US Billboard 200 chart.
 Although it did not chart on the Dutch MegaCharts, it earned gold certification from the NVPI, for sales in excess of 50,000 copies in the Netherlands.
 World Power has also been certified gold in Australia, Austria, Sweden, the United Kingdom, and the United States, while it has received platinum certifications in both Germany and Switzerland.
 Worldwide, the album sold in excess of 5 million copies as of June 1992.